Vannakem2021/ecommerce-filamnent/simpler-version.md

 -   [ ] Products display correctly with JSON attributes
 -   [ ] Variant selection works with simple dropdowns
--   [ ] Cart handles variants with JSON options
+-   [ ] Cart handles variants with SKU-based inventory
 -   [ ] Orders can be placed with variants
--   [ ] Admin can manage variants via JSON editor
+-   [ ] Admin can manage variants and stock levels
+-   [ ] Inventory tracking prevents overselling
+-   [ ] Stock status displays correctly (in stock/out of stock)

 ### Performance Requirements